-As mentioned earlier HTML is the starting point for any would be web designer.
+As mentioned earlier HTML is the starting point for any would-be web designer.
 You need to learn how to build and publish a live website.
 The QQI Level 5 Component Certificate in Web Design (WordPress Version) is an excellent starting point.
 WordPress is the most widely used CMS system today and this Tutor supported eLearning course will have you launching your first professional website in under 10 weeks!

 Web Design Courses: What will I learn?

-While individual programmes will vary from provider to provider if you are enrolling on the Level 5 QQI Web Design award with CMIT you can expect to study a comprehensive course which will equip you with both theoretical and practical knowledge in building a website.
+While individual programmes will vary from provider to provider if you are enrolling on the Level 5 QQI Web Design award with CMIT you can expect to study a comprehensive course that will equip you with both theoretical and practical knowledge in building a website.
 The course will show you how to build web pages, add content, create navigations and add working contact forms.
 This course sets the foundations of the basics in web design and web design principles.
-At the end of your course you will have produced a fully functional professional website using WordPress.
+At the end of your course, you will have produced a fully functional professional website using WordPress.
 You will be familiar design and building a site from the concept stage right through to publishing your live web-pages.